kfmatovic716/password-generator/README.md

 | Git | [https://git-scm.com/](https://git-scm.com/)     |

 ## Description
+This application is useful for an employee to generate random password based on criteria they've selected.
+It runs in browser and features dynamically updated HTML and CSS powered by JavaScript codes.
+It has responsive user interface that ensures multiple screen size viewpoints.
+The password include special characters, see list in [OWASP Foundation.](https://owasp.org/www-community/password-special-characters)

 ## Acceptance Criterias
 * When generate button is clicked then presented with a series of prompts for password criteria